chayavogel/Phase-3-Project/README.md

 # Phase 3 CLI + ORM Project
 ## Solar System Explorer

-## Description
+## Application Overview

-This is a command line interface (CLI) application that allows users to explore the one-to-many relationship of planets and their multiple moons.
-It can easily be adapted to represent many other one-to-many relationships.
+The Solar System Explorer is a command-line interface (CLI) app that allows users to manage a database of planets and their moons.
+It provides functionality to view, create, update, and delete entries for planets and moons, along with displaying relationships between them.

+The app uses SQLite for data storage, and its modular design organizes logic for different entities like planets and moons into separate files.

 ---